Torment Nexus: Roles and responsibilities of science fiction in society

+Influence of science fiction on the tech industry

+Elon Musk has cited The Hitchhiker's Guide to the Galaxy as his philosophical inspiration.

 The term has also been used in debates and commentary surrounding Silicon Valley and technological development.
-British author Charles Stross has written for Scientific American that the meme is "a worryingly accurate summary of the situation in Silicon Valley right now: the billionaires behind the steering wheel have mistaken cautionary tales and entertainments for a road map, and we’re trapped in the passenger seat."
-In his 2024 book Theses on the Metaphors of Digital-Textual History, British scholar Martin Paul Eve cited the term while describing how "simultaneously, we have a philosophy that is prevalent in Silicon Valley that apparently knows of the danger of AI overreach even while Silicon Valley’s corporations pursue the apocalyptic endgame that they say they wish to avoid," saying that it was a form of "epistemological expansionism" where "there is something about the supposed irrepressible march of knowledge that drives such logic.
+British author Charles Stross has written for Scientific American that the meme is "a worryingly accurate summary of the situation in Silicon Valley right now: the billionaires behind the steering wheel have mistaken cautionary tales and entertainments for a road map, and we're trapped in the passenger seat."

+In his 2024 book Theses on the Metaphors of Digital-Textual History, British scholar Martin Paul Eve cited the term while describing how "simultaneously, we have a philosophy that is prevalent in Silicon Valley that apparently knows of the danger of AI overreach even while Silicon Valley's corporations pursue the apocalyptic endgame that they say they wish to avoid", saying that it was a form of "epistemological expansionism" where "there is something about the supposed irrepressible march of knowledge that drives such logic.
 Under such a rationale, inventions such as the nuclear bomb were always inevitable because it is always wrong not to seek to know more."

+Picking up Stross's thread, Geoff Boucher and Emily McAvan have noted the particular influence of Iain Banks' Culture series among technological oligarchs, including Elon Musk, Jeff Bezos and Dario Amodei.
+Banks was an avowed socialist and the Culture series is mostly interpreted as a critique of neoliberal capitalism, couched in irony that leaves judgement to the reader.
+This irony allows the technological elite to repurpose Banks' work as an imaginary future against which they can justify their domineering conduct in the present.
+Technological determinism excludes the option of not building a Torment Nexus or superintelligence, leaving the question of how to guide anti-human forces toward the most benign outcome for humans, especially themselves.